xGinko/SnowballFight/README.md

 - snowball launch cooldown for players, entities and blocks
 - Configurable colors, so you can use it with your servers color theme if you want

-All features offer lots of customizable options, enabling you to configure your snowball fights according to your needs!
+All features offer lots of customizable options so you can configure each feature according to your preferences!

 ### Commands:
 - /snowballs reload - Reloads the plugin configuration